126th Infantry Regiment (126th IR)

 Wartime History

-On December 1, 1942 at Huggins Road Block, outside the perimeter 1st Lt.
+On December 1, 1942 at Huggins Road Block, while outside the perimeter 1st Lt.
 Hershel G. Horton C.O.
 I Company was wounded.
 On December 2, 1942 Sgt Bernard F. Clarke and another Sergeant volunteered to go outside the lines to rescue Horton.
 They reached him and returned with a medical aid while attempting to return to friendly lines, they were spotted by the Japanese who opened fire with riles and threw hand grenades, fatally wounding Sgt Bernard F. Clarke, 36155586 (died December 9, 1942) and Sgt.
 Leland L. Sharp (died December 28, 1942).
 Learning of the losses, higher headquarters forbid any further attempts to rescue him.
-Meanwhile, Horton kept a diary until he died on December 15, 1942.
+Meanwhile, Horton kept a diary until he died December 15, 1942.

 On December 5, 1944 during a Japanese counter attack Pfc William A. McWhorter earned the Medal of Honor, posthumously on Leyte.